minhgiau998/YellowCat/README.md

 - **HTTP Header**: Analyzes HTTP headers from requests and responses between the client and server, providing information about the server, connection status, and security settings.
 - **Email Header**: Analyzes email headers to determine the origin, path, and other related information, helping to detect phishing attacks and email security issues.
 - **SQLmap**: Automates the process of detecting and exploiting SQL injection vulnerabilities in web applications.
+- **Subdomain Scanner**: Identifies subdomains associated with a domain, helping to discover hidden resources and potential security vulnerabilities.

 ## Installation